Noeska/illegiblesemantics/projects/proj-2.md

 ##### Some bands to check out:
 - <a href="https://open.spotify.com/track/4g0gpUMOHc7BSFyOEn0sVa?si=17b8afb41dcb44b8" target="_blank" rel="noopener"><span>Esoteric</span></a>
+- <a href="https://open.spotify.com/track/1nbfq95e5WT14NZW1m36m9?si=356766b1d408422f" target="_blank" rel="noopener"><span>Funeral</span></a>
 - <a href="https://open.spotify.com/track/0lOkhYlyP1Nhg3pRyMgIHF?si=f835afe287b04342" target="_blank" rel="noopener"><span>Thergothon</span></a>
-- <a href="https://open.spotify.com/track/5EBaNMzBzBF6M4h3rmRSk4?si=25769d1695ef48c4" target="_blank" rel="noopener"><span>Skepticism</span></a>

 ---

 # Gothic Metal
 Gothic Metal is a broadly defined genre, comprising of two main subgenres: on the one hand there's bands that grew out of the Death-Doom genre, favoring gloomy, introspective atmosphere over outward bombast, and on the other hand there's melodic symphonic bands that emerged instead from the more uplifting Power Metal.
 Below is an example of the former.
-It probably speaks for itself: The lettering style is inspired by a **Gothic blackletter type**.
-To add a touch of melancholia, I added some **flowery curls**.
+It probably speaks for itself: the lettering style is inspired by a **Gothic** -- which is basically synonymous with **blackletter** -- type.
+Of course, the astute reader will have noticed that everyone and their mom has blackletter(-inspired) wordmarks for logos.
+This is indeed a problem for whoever plays in the Gothic genre.
+The only recourse is to one-up the others by going all-in on the Gothic with yet further **melancholic flourishes**.

 ![Gothic-Doom Metal](..\assets\img\projects\proj-2\gothic.jpg)

 ##### Some bands to check out:
+- <a href="https://open.spotify.com/track/6w7h94URhGOI6H7G3NgMTT?si=0ff89a1ef7a04bdb" target="_blank" rel="noopener"><span>Draconian</span></a>
 - <a href="https://open.spotify.com/track/2HPdHcJpQ1pbw3ud0ii4Nc?si=7a8ce9dd640d488e" target="_blank" rel="noopener"><span>Theatre of Tragedy</span></a>
 - <a href="https://open.spotify.com/track/710B9xFjNOisQtKtppZE9p?si=05ce6cfcc97c4caa" target="_blank" rel="noopener"><span>Type O Negative</span></a>
-- <a href="https://open.spotify.com/track/27ZuGlwpjafRzKOquXVNP8?si=1a9c92e777f446c8" target="_blank" rel="noopener"><span>Paradise Lost</span></a>

 ---

 # Avant-Garde Metal
 The term "avant-garde" is often used synomously with "sophisticated."
 And, certainly, this label holds true for (most) bands playing in this nebulous genre that compromises a range of different (sub)genres.
-In fact, it comprises of so many heterogenous (sub)genres that "avant-garde" as a genre label has very little meaning aside from, "These guys and gals really know how to play their instruments!"
+In fact, it comprises of so many heterogenous (sub)genres that "avant-garde" as a genre label has very little meaning aside from, "These guys and gals *really* know how to play their instruments!"

 Funnily enough however, whilst avant-garde bands most likely, definitely, absolutely display technical virtuosity, they tend to have the least inspired, let alone sophisticated, logos.
 More than often they have **plain wordmarks**.
 Even more damning is that they seemingly always have an inexplicable preference for the **Abaddon type** (or something very close to it).

 ![Avant-Garde Metal](..\assets\img\projects\proj-2\avant.jpg)

 ##### Some bands to check out:
+- <a href="https://open.spotify.com/track/1772QdJFvRknwSio6u950p?si=570bc2c4a4514551" target="_blank" rel="noopener"><span>Gorguts</span></a>
+- <a href="https://open.spotify.com/track/7J4yQt7P7XExNeljWEvt2D?si=053aa5c386994127" target="_blank" rel="noopener"><span>Meshuggah</span></a>
 - <a href="https://open.spotify.com/track/3H2tTKsEdhEvBAyrHSg6eJ?si=14a287451fbb4bce" target="_blank" rel="noopener"><span>Sigh</span></a>
-- <a href="https://open.spotify.com/track/7J4yQt7P7XExNeljWEvt2D?si=053aa5c386994127" target="_blank" rel="noopener"><span>Meshuggah</span></a>
-- <a href="https://open.spotify.com/track/1772QdJFvRknwSio6u950p?si=570bc2c4a4514551" target="_blank" rel="noopener"><span>Gorguts</span></a>

 ---